paramvarsha12/Real-Time-Stock-Visualization-Dashboard/README.md

 # Real-Time-Stock-Visualization-Dashboard
-A simple real-time stock dashboard built with Streamlit and yfinance, designed for data visualization and future price prediction using machine learning
+A real-time stock dashboard built with yfinance, for data visualization and future price prediction using machine learning

 ---